alexvanbelle/wndr3700v5/README.md

 ## Known issues
 * I still have reliability issues with the WiFi 5Ghz (2.4G is working well)
+* If you generate two times the factory image, you will get different sha1 for the file.
+* For an unknown reason, after using this method to switch from original firmware to lede, router fs was coming back to default lede after each reboot.
+To solve this issue, I've just done a sysupgrade to the original firmware of lede and everything worked like a charm.

 ## Content of this repository
 * build: all the scripts I've used to build the image available in the readytouse folder